 If you are going into areas suspected of being infested with chiggers, wear protective clothing and use repellents containing DEET (N.N-dimethyl-3-benzamide).
 Repellents should be applied to the legs, ankles, cuffs, waist, and sleeves of clothing or directly to the body as directed by the label.

 Chigger infestations may be eliminated through habitat reduction.
-Frequent mowing of lawns and clearing shubbery and weeds removes the protective cover that chiggers need to survive.
+Frequent mowing of lawns and clearing shrubbery and weeds removes the protective cover that chiggers need to survive.
 To locate infested areas, place a piece of black cardboard edgewise on the ground.
 If chiggers are present, they will climb to the top and congregate there.
 They will appear as tiny yellow or pink dots moving across cardboard.
 Before starting your survey for chiggers, use protective clothing and repellents.

 Area control of chiggers is difficult to achieve.
-However, a wide variety of instecticidal products are available such as synthetic pyrethroids or carbamates.
+However, a wide variety of insecticidal products are available such as synthetic pyrethroids or carbamates.
 Apply these chemicals as directed on the label, and avoid getting insecticides into ponds and streams.

 Also, attempt to exclude reptiles, amphibians, and small mammals that are preferred chigger hosts from the areas you will frequent.
 In some cases, fencing may be an option.
 Keep trashcan lids secure to discourage unwanted wildlife from roaming your premises.